reimagined/resolve/docs/write-side.md

 ### Sending Commands From the Client

 The reSolve framework exposes an [HTTP API](api-reference.md#commands-http-api) that you can use to to send commands from the client side.
-Depending on the architecture of your web application's front-end, you can use this API directly or through the **Redux** binding mechanism provided by the **[resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/core/resolve-redux)** library.
+Your application's frontend can use this API directly or through the **Redux** binding mechanism provided by the **[resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/core/resolve-redux)** library.

-You can send a command from the client side by sending a POST request to the following URL:
+You can send a command from the client side as a POST request to the following URL:

 ```
 http://{host}:{port}/api/commands